dhruvaa24/DAA/README.md

 # DAA
-this is repository for design and analysis of algorithm
+This is a repository for design and analysis of algorithm